xelatihy/yocto-gl/docs/yocto/yocto_modelio.md

 Pbrt plugins to a common representation that presents users a simpler and more uniform scene representation.

-Yocto/ModelIO represents Pbrt data with the `pbrt_model` struct.
+Yocto/ModelIO represents Pbrt data with the `pbrt_scene` struct.
 Pbrt models are defined as collections of cameras, instanced shapes, materials, texture and environments.
 Pbrt cameras are translate into a thin-len approximations.
 Pbrt materials are translated to a material representation